acch/ansible-scale/README.md

         pool: data
 ```

+Refer to `man mmchfs` and `man mmchnsd` for a description of the above storage parameters.

 The `filesystem` name is mandatory, and the `device` variable is mandatory for each of the file system's `disks`.
 All other file system and disk parameters are optional.
 Hence, a minimal file system configuration would look like this:

 ```